How to Use Brainstorming in Writing

 If you believe that your outline with ideas is just appropriate for the task, you can begin writing your first draft.

-Choose Among Brainstorming Techniques
+Choose Among Brainstorming Techniques for an Essay

 There is a great deal of brainstorming techniques that can be used in essay writing.
 The usage of such techniques depends on the fact if you are going to brainstorm on your own or there will be a group of students working on the same project.
 Check the most commonly used brainstorming techniques: